danaive/Haloes/README.md

 Waiting for DAWN !

 ### todo
-* add url of kickout/approve/dismiss
+* add utf-8 in py
-* add actions in coffee
+* fix bug in challenge.coffee about data